basetenlabs/truss-examples/sdxl-controlnet-truss/README.md

 It returns a JSON object with the `result` field containing the generated image.

-Here is an example usage section similar to what you provided:

 ## Example Usage

 You can invoke the SDXL + ControlNet model from Python using the `baseten` SDK: